The art of storytelling

 Make it sensational

-Ok, my next tip to develop your very own storytelling technique is more or less the “Hollywood variant”.
-Make it glamours, make it shiny, make it sensational.
-What I mean by that is a start to think out of the box.
+Ok, my next tip for developing your very own storytelling technique is more or less the “Hollywood variety”.
+Make it glamorous, make it shiny, make it sensational.
+What I mean by that is to start thinking outside the box.

-There are thousands and thousands of very good food photographer and food images out there.
-But if you have a closer look you find fast out that a lot of them have more or less the same style, using the same techniques and so on.
-You could substitute one with another and nobody would mention the difference.
+There are thousands and thousands of very good food photographers and food images out there.
+But if you look closer, you quickly realize that many of them have more or less the same style, use the same techniques, and so on.
+You could replace one with another and no one would notice the difference.

-One good way to work against that and don’t get caught into that trap is to think about how you can make your food images even more appealing.
-A good approach is to try to make it sensational because that for sure will catch people’s attention.
-We are always looking for new stuff.
-Not stuff we have seen over and over again.
+A good way to counteract this and not fall into this trap is to think about how you can make your food images more appealing.
+A good approach is to try to make it sensational because that will definitely get people’s attention.
+We are always looking for new things.
+Not looking for things we’ve seen over and over again.
 And it doesn’t have to be too complicated.
-I once got myself a small fish tank.
-And I started to throw fruits and veggies into it.
-And BOOM.
-This technique isn’t very new, but it still attracts people’s attention immediately because it looks so sensational.
-Everything with splish and splat reminds us of our very own youth.
-And we get emotionally bond right at the spot.

-To create that emotional bond you can use different techniques to get them where you want them.
-You can create a special mood or a special situation by adding the right props or you can add some motion into your pictures to tell get your story told.
-I found out that by adding “realness” to my photos my food photography improved suddenly.
+To create this emotional connection, you can use different techniques to get the viewer where you want them to be.
+You can create a special mood or situation by adding the right props, or you can add some movement to your images to tell a story.

-It can be nearly everything which makes sense to add to your pictures.
-Here a pair of forks, there a cake where already a bite is taken etc. Keep in mind that you have to create desire and make people hungry.
-Keep in mind that the food is always the star.
-Try to reduce your storytelling to the core.
-Over time you will create your very own way of storytelling in your food photography.
-Be creative to get your story told.
-And have fun by doing so.
+Remember that the food is always the star.
+Try to boil your storytelling down to its core.
+Over time, you will develop your own unique way of storytelling in your food photography.
+Be creative to get the story told.
+And have fun doing it.

 THIS STORYTELLING TECHNIQUE WILL CHANGE YOUR FOOD PHOTOGRAPHY FOREVER was written by EasyFoodPhotography founder and editor Alex Fuchs.
 Alex loves photography and good heavy stoner rock music.
 His food styling skills are restricted, but he is working on that.
 When people approach him saying “You can’t do that” his maxim is always: I’ll do it in a minute.
 He loves to be challenged.
 Follow his Instagram feed.
 You read “This storytelling technique will change your food photography forever”.